magmukendi/my100daysOfCode.v.2/README.md

 We usually just spread the array so that to habe a new cloned array.

+TASK 1:
 Adding an element in a array without modifying the array.
 We just  spread the array, add a comma and add the new element.

-~~e.g [...state, action.todo]~~
+*e.g [...state, action.todo]*
-**Thoughts**:
+In this example the ***state*** is  the array we clone and ***action.todo*** is the new element we add to the array.

+TASK 2: Removing an item from an array in a state **Thoughts**:
 **Link to work**: